rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 The _backend PCB_ is the central power and control module of Thermomix#super[#sym.trademark.registered] TM7.
 It handles mains voltage input, performs power factor correction and DC conversion, controls the motor and heater through embedded microcontrollers, and manages all sensor and actuator interfaces @CoSyBackEndPCB2025.
 The board brings together high voltage switching devices (IGBTs, MOSFETs, TRIACs), multiple microcontrollers for real time control and communication, and various passive components such as capacitors, inductors, and resistors that handle filtering, regulation, and signal conditioning.

 The backend is a multilayer FR4 assembly measuring 220 mm × 165.5 mm and 1.6 mm thick.
-Its layout balances competing needs: high current traces and large power components generate concentrated heat that must be managed, while sensitive analog and digital circuits need careful grounding and EMI suppression.
+Its layout balances competing needs where high current traces and large power components generate concentrated heat that must be managed, while sensitive analog and digital circuits need careful grounding and EMI suppression.
 This design complexity makes the backend a good representative of modern mixed signal power electronics assemblies found in household appliances.

 The backend plays a critical role in system reliability.
 Motor speed commands, heater regulation, and safety interlocks all depend on it working continuously.
 Solder joint fatigue, capacitor degradation, or any interconnect failure can cause functional loss.
 The board experiences mechanical vibration from motor imbalance and blade interaction with liquid, as well as thermal cycling from heater operation, which makes it an ideal test specimen for validating accelerated vibration methods.
 Its internal resonances, mass distribution, and mounting constraints represent the kinds of complex boundary conditions encountered in real product qualification.
 This means findings from testing this component can be directly applied to other assemblies within the TM7 and similar appliances.

 == Problem statement

-Many engineered products operate in complex environments of loads over their service life.
-This can gradually lead to mechanical fatigue to the point of loss of function.
-To manage that risk, manufacturers validate and verify their products to meet a specified lifetime in the field.
-However, conventional endurance testing is lengthy and resource intensive, which makes it hard to iterate and slows down development.
+Modern consumer appliances must survive years of intensive use while maintaining performance and safety standards.
+Products like Thermomix#super[#sym.trademark.registered] TM7 experience complex loading patterns including internal vibration from motor operation, thermal cycling from heating elements, and external transport stresses.
+These combined loads gradually accumulate fatigue damage that can eventually cause component failure.

-Thermomix#super[#sym.trademark.registered] TM7, a product of the Vorwerk Group, is affected by vibrational, thermal, and transportational loads that originate from within and outside the product.
-Inside the company, a combined vibration and thermal endurance profile is used to assure 4,000 field hours of service.
-Running this complete profile on a complex assembly takes considerable time and effort, which motivates a more efficient approach.
+To ensure reliability, manufacturers develop comprehensive endurance testing profiles that validate products against their intended service life.
+For the TM7, Vorwerk employs a combined vibration and thermal endurance profile designed to replicate 4,000 field hours of operation.
+However, executing this complete profile on complex assemblies requires substantial time and resources, creating development bottlenecks that limit design iteration and delay product improvements.

-This thesis formulates a methodology to derive an accelerated test profile that reproduces, in a laboratory setting, the fatigue damage and relevant operational loads observed in the field, while reducing test duration.
-The TM7 serves as the case study; the methodology is intended to generalise to other complex assemblies.
+This fundamental challenge drives the need for accelerated testing methodologies that preserve essential damage mechanisms while dramatically reducing validation time.
+This thesis develops such a methodology using advanced signal processing and fatigue damage equivalence principles.
+The approach reproduces field representative fatigue damage and operational loads in laboratory settings while compressing testing duration by orders of magnitude.
+Using the TM7 backend PCB as a case study, the methodology demonstrates broad applicability to complex electronic assemblies in consumer appliances.

 == Endurance profile for Thermomix#super[#sym.trademark.registered] TM7